UWE-Ruby/week-01/README.md

 4. Setup a guard

-When you're trying to solve problems or simply exploring the Ruby language it becomes tiring having to: write; save, and run the tests.
+When you're trying to solve problems or simply exploring the Ruby language it becomes tiring having to: write code; save code; and run the the tests.
 Thankfully other developers understood that and put together a library (gem) called Guard.
 Guard will watch to see when test files are saved and re-run the tests for you automatically.

     guard